EdgeTX/edgetx-user-manual/bw-radios/radio-settings/radio-setup.md

 **Mode** - configures when the radio vibrates.

 * **All -** Vibrates when the buttons are pressed and when there are alerts or warnings.
-* **No Key -** No vibrations when buttons are the pressed or scroll wheel is turned but does vibrate when there are alerts or warnings.&#x20;
+* **No Key -** No vibrations when buttons are the pressed or scroll wheel is turned but does vibrate when there are alerts or warnings.
 * **Alarm -** Only vibrates for alarms or warning sounds.
 * **Quiet -** No vibrations are made